DFHack/dfhack/docs/plugins/spectate.rst

 :no option:      Show plugin status.
 :tick-threshold: Set the plugin's tick interval for changing the followed dwarf.
-                 Acts as a maximum wait time when used with focus-jobs.
+                 Acts as a maximum follow time when used with focus-jobs enabled. (default: 50)
-:focus-jobs:     Toggle whether the plugin should always be following a job.
+:focus-jobs:     Toggle whether the plugin should always be following a job. (default: 0)
-:auto-unpause:   Toggle auto-dismissal of game pause events.
+:auto-unpause:   Toggle auto-dismissal of game pause events. (default: 0)
-:auto-disengage: Toggle auto-disengagement of plugin through player intervention.
+:auto-disengage: Toggle auto-disengagement of plugin through player intervention while unpaused. (default: 0)